fhildeb/lukso-node-guide/6-blockchain-clients/README.md

 #### Validator Client

 The Validator Client is often a part of the Consensus Client software.
 It manages the validator's keypairs and performs the duties assigned by the consensus protocol: proposing blocks and making attestations.
-The validator client often interacts with a beacon node that is connected to the rest of the EVM network.

 The validator client only manages the validator's activities, while the consensus client implements the consensus protocol and communicates with the rest of the network.